ENIGMA: Evolutionary Non-Isometric Geometry Matching: Automatic Landmark Computation

 \section{Automatic Landmark Computation}

-This section describes the first step of our pipeline, automatic computation of geometrically meaningful landmarks on each shape.
 As a pre-processing step, we normalize both meshes to have area $1$.
-We classify the landmarks into three different categories, based on their computation method: \emph{maxima}, \emph{minima}, and \emph{centers}.
+We classify the landmarks into three categories, based on their computation method: \emph{maxima}, \emph{minima}, and \emph{centers}.

 \paragraph*{Maxima and Minima.} The first two categories are the local maxima and minima of the Average Geodesic Distance (AGD), that is frequently used in the context of landmark computation~\cite{kim2011blended,kezurer2015tight}.
-The AGD of a vertex $v \tin \mV$ is defined as: $AGD(v)=\sum_{u\in \vertSet} \area_{u}d(v,u)$ where $\area_{u}$ is the vertex area and $d(v,u)$ is the geodesic distance between $v,\ u$.
-To efficiently compute approximate geodesic distances, we compute a high dimensional embedding as suggested by Panozzo et al.~\cite{panozzo2013weighted}, and use the Euclidean distances in the embedding space that approximate geodesic distances.
+The AGD of a vertex $v \tin \mV$ is defined as: $AGD(v)=\sum_{u\in \vertSet} \area_{u}d(v,u)$ where $\area_{u}$ is the vertex area and $d(v,u)$ is the geodesic distance between $v$ and $u$.
+To efficiently approximate the geodesic distances, we compute a high dimensional embedding, as suggested by Panozzo et al.~\shortcite{panozzo2013weighted}, and use the Euclidean distances in the embedding space.
 The maxima of AGD are typically located at tips of sharp features, and the minima at centers of smooth areas, thus the maxima of the AGD provide the most salient features.

 \paragraph*{Centers.}As the maxima and minima of the AGD are very sparse, we add additional landmarks using the local minima of the function: